-I have 9 Paleo snack recipes when you’re on the go so you can stay on track with minimal effort.
+I have 9 Paleo snacks when you’re on the go so you can stay on track with minimal effort.
 These are good ideas for work, snacks at home, children’s snacks, and vacations.
 Sometimes eating on the Paleo diet can be kind of hard.
 Especially when you are traveling or always on the go.
 And extra EXTRA hard if you are traveling with kids AND doing the paleo diet.
 Whew!
 I’m tired just thinking of it.

 Is popcorn allowed on Paleo diet?